K7413dS433d/Summaries/Languages/Bash/README.Bash.md

-Here's the updated README file with your provided information incorporated, including a functional table of contents:

----

 # Bash Script README

 This README provides a comprehensive overview of basic Bash scripting, common commands, file manipulation, permission management, redirection, piping, arithmetic operations, and debugging techniques.